Aj1ya/BlogWebsite/README.md

 Blog website built using ejs, js , html and css

-version 1.2
+version 1.3

-# Subpages content added
-- added content for home, about and contact.
+# Removed unused template
+- removed index.html

+# Added compose template
-- added link to the header menus
+- added compose.ejs to the template and also included form to input content.